Brazil chicken supplies growing, contributing to global glut

 By Ana Mano

-SAO PAULO, Aug 16 (Reuters) - Chicken output in Brazil, the world's largest supplier, is expected to grow in 2023 and continue to increase in 2024, in a sign that a global chicken meat glut will continue for some time, according to projections from ABPA, a lobby representing chicken and pork processors.
+SAO PAULO, Aug 16 (Reuters) - Accelerated Brazilian chicken production will continue at least through the end of 2024, according to a lobby group for chicken and pork processors on Wednesday, in a sign that a global chicken glut may not subside soon.

+An oversupplied chicken market affected Brazilian meatpackers' earnings in recent quarters, and also forced companies like Tyson FoodsTSN.N in the United States to shut capacity.

-ABPA, the lobby for large companies like JBS SA JBSS3.SA and BRF SA BRFS3.SA, said on Wednesday Brazil's 2023 chicken output could potentially increase by up to 3% to 14.95 million tonnes at the end of the year.
+ABPA, which represents companies like JBS SA JBSS3.SA and BRF SA BRFS3.SA, said Brazil's 2023 chicken output could potentially increase by up to 3% to 14.95 million tonnes at the end of the year.

-Next year, chicken output may grow as much as 4.5% to 15.5 million tonnes, ABPA said.
+Next year, chicken output may grow as much as 4.5% to 15.5 million tonnes, it added.

+Brazil, one of the world's largest chicken producers alongside China, the United States and the European Union, was previously expected to produce 15 million tonnes of chicken in 2023, said Ricardo Santin, ABPA's president.

+He told reporters that new projections already reflect a gradual reduction of Brazil's output, which should improve the balance of supply and demand in the second half compared with the first.

+Given the size of Brazil's production and exports, the country "is a price and volume driver on global markets," he said.

-Exports are also expected to rise from Brazilian companies, which account for 35.6% of global chicken supplies.
+Brazilian chicken exports, which account for 35.6% of global chicken supplies, are also expected to rise.

-ABPA projects Brazilian chicken exports at between 5.1 million tonnes and 5.2 million tonnes for end-2023, potentially increasing up to 8% from the previous year.
+ABPA is projecting Brazilian chicken exports at 5.1 million to 5.2 million tonnes for end-2023, potentially increasing up to 8% from the previous year.

 For 2024, exports could grow as much as 5% to 5.35 million tonnes, ABPA said.